page === 'home' && ( )

 5. Interior Storage Organization

 Lazy Susans or pull-out shelves in corner cabinets.
 Corner cabinets are notoriously difficult to access.
-A well-designed corner solution recovers usable space that is otherwise dead.
+A well-designed corner solution recovers usable space that is otherwise effectively dead.

 Tray dividers.
-A cabinet section with vertical dividers specifically for sheet pans, cutting boards, and serving platters is more functional than stacking those items horizontally.
+A cabinet section with vertical dividers for sheet pans, cutting boards, and serving platters is more functional than stacking those items horizontally.

 These modifications can be incorporated into existing cabinet boxes during a remodel or as standalone additions.
 The cost varies by scope but is typically modest relative to the improvement in daily function.
+NKBA guidelines offer useful benchmarks for cabinet clearances and functional planning at any scope level.

 Ready to Start Your Project?